 - The Actuarial valuation of the claims liability may increase in subsequent valuations.
-Key components of this are: - o The ultimate number of claims - Escalation in settling the remaining body of outstanding claims, including additional costs for settling disputed and litigated claims. - The risk margin is subject to ongoing review by the Company's appointed Actuary and may be amended in response to changes in the risk profile of outstanding claims.
+Key components of this are: - $\circ \quad \ \ {\rm The \ ultimate \ number \ of \ claims}$ - Escalation in settling the remaining body of outstanding claims, including additional costs for settling disputed and litigated claims. - There is considerable uncertainty around the eventual outcomes of the payment package and its interaction with the representative action and other related matters, including the estimated exposure and the take-up rate of the package. - The risk margin on both the claims liability and payment package is subject to ongoing review by the Company's appointed Actuary and may be amended in response to changes in the risk profile of outstanding claims and payment package status.